joakibj/tswrdb/README.md

         tsw points to the TSW install directory and is required.

 Command: list [options]
 Lists the valid rdb types available.
-Per default and to keep the user sane, only well understood RdbTypes are lis ted.
+Per default and to keep the user sane, only well understood RdbTypes are listed.
   -a | --all
         List all rdbtypes, regardless.
 Note that some are highly mysterious and/or esoteric.
-You will have to mak e sense of them yourself
+You will have to make sense of them yourself

 Command: export <rdbType>
 Export entries belonging to this rdbtype